 Farmers' markets foster community spirit in vibrant public spaces — a place to meet your neighbour, a local chef or nearby farmer, baker or crafter.
 Buying local allows you to support the local economy while knowing that the food you're eating comes from nearby and not halfway around the world.
 So, this summer, skip the grocery store and check out these farmers' markets happening in Toronto's east end.

 LESLIEVILLE FARMERS' MARKET

-Entering its seventh season, the Leslieville Farmers’ Market turns Sundays into fun days all summer long.
+Entering its ninth season, the Leslieville Farmers’ Market turns Sundays into fun days all summer long.
 Dozens of vendors post up in Jonathan Ashbridge Park to offer fresh produce, locally raised meats, wild fish, prepared foods and even wine.
 Neighbourhood shops like Hooked and Merchants of Green Coffee get into the mix and there are always plenty of on-the-spot things to eat and drink while crossing off your shopping list.
 Amble between vendors or just hang in the grass with plenty of quality food and good music that to catch.
 Don't miss Baconfest, a celebration of all things pork, for obvious reasons.
-The market runs May 28 - Oct.29 and runs Sundays from 9 a.m. to 2 p.m.
+The market starts May 12 and runs into October, every Sunday from 9 a.m. - 2 p.m.

 Jonathan Ashbridge Park